Martial Arts Geelong

 Core Essence

-Weekly doctrine: Budo is the cultivation of perception and movement so natural that survival occurs without aggression.
+Weekly doctrine: Budo is the cultivation of perception and adaptability so natural that survival occurs without aggression, and peace arises without effort.

 Foundational Principles